verbeemen/NLP--text_generators/README.md

 # NLP - N-Gram Text Generator

 The N-Gram Text Generator is a simple Python script that generates text (words) based on n-grams.
-Basically, it takes **n** characters and chooses the next character (semi-randomly) according to a probability distribution which was calculated from a given corpus.
+Basically, it takes **n** characters and chooses the next character according to a probability distribution.

 # How to use?:

-- Load the model
+- Load the library
 - Initialize the model
   - Parameters:
     - Define the n-gram size, The amount of characters to use for predicting the next character
-    - Define a path to a corpus file
+    - Define a path to the corpus file
-  - During the initialization, the model will load its corpus and calculate the probability distribution of the next character given a n-gram
+  - During initialisation, the model loads its corpus and starts calculating the probability distributions for each n-gram pair

 ```python